Navigation (displayed along side of page)

 Handling Company Changes

-event and reload any company-specific data.
+When users change their active company through the company switcher, your React application must listen for the s-change-company event and reload any company-specific data.
 This is critical because the company switcher no longer causes a page refresh.

 Basic Event Handling